Z.ai GLM-5 vs MiniMax M2.5 vs Kimi K2.5: Ultimate 2026 Comparison Guide

 Integration Ecosystem:

-Kimi integrates primarily through Moonshot AI Platform:
+Kimi integrates through Moonshot AI Platform and Kimi Code:

 - Claude Code: Agentic workflows with planning capabilities